 Different data sets were used in analyzing data collected.
-Data was entered using Epiinfo and analyzing will be done using SPPS.
 Bar graphs and other graphs were done in Microsoft Excel.
-Bar graphs were used to give a clearer outlook on the effect of drug abuse on discipline of the pupils in primary schools.
+Bar graphs were used to give a clearer outlook on the effect of drug abuse on academic performance in primary schools.
 Recommendations were made using the outcome of the result of the analysis